johnnyfreeman/revolver/docs/revolver.options.autoplay.md

 Default: `true` Type: `Boolean`

+This option dictates whether the slider will begin playing when the [ready](https://github.com/revolverjs/revolverjs/blob/master/docs/revolver.events.ready.md) event is fired.
 Set to false if you do not want Revolver to begin playing immediately.

 ```javascript
 // turn off autoPlay